dejanjarc/fri-xv6/README.md

 You are now ready to use the FRI Xv6 Docker environment.

 #### **Alternative for getting started**

+You may want to build your own Docker image, either because you are using a non-`amd64` platform or because you made custom changes to the setup process.

 1. **Clone the Repository**:
     Begin by cloning the repository from GitHub to your local machine: